 Many women can experience musculoskeletal pain and discomfort throughout their pregnancies.
 Osteopaths can assess and treat many pregnancy related complaints enabling women to enjoy and continue through their pregnancy in comfort.

-Just like for most adults, osteopathic treatment is safe for most children.
 For specific information regarding your child’s condition or injury, please contact us at the clinic.

 As wonderful and natural as pregnancy and labour can be, there’s no escaping the fact that a large amount of stress and strain are placed on the entire body, particularly the spine, pelvis and sacrum.